joserobleda/gb-code-challenge/README.md

 ## TODO:

 1. Organizing modules with RequireJS and AMD

-· Load the views, models and collections of each page on demand, reducing first page load.
+* Load the views, templates, models and collections on demand, reducing first page load.
-· Better code readability and maintenance
+* Better code readability and maintenance